 A student who, because of a suspected disability, is believed to need services under Section 504 is typically referred by a parent, guardian, teacher, other certified school employee, the student (if 18 years of age or older), or other concerned adult to the building level 504 Coordinator (typically the guidance counselor) for an evaluation.
 Upon the receipt of a written referral, the parent and student should be provided a copy of the referral and the "Section 504 Notice of Procedural Safeguards" and be asked to provide written consent to a Section 504 evaluation.
 Once the District has received parent consent to evaluate, the District may begin the evaluation process.
 In addition, within fourteen days of receiving a physician's order regarding a diabetic student's care, the District shall send written notice to the parent or guardian that the student may be entitled to a 504 Plan.
-In addition, within fourteen (14) days of receiving a physician's order regarding a diabetic student's care, the District shall send written notice to the parent or guardian that the student may be entitled to a 504 Plan.

-Further information regarding the District's Section 504 policies and procedures may be found on the District's
+Further information regarding the District's Section 504 policies and procedures may be found on the District's website at www.ccsoh.us/section504.